aduboseh/drift-kernel/README.md

 ## Execution Contract

-Drift Kernel guarantees numerical stability **given a deterministic execution order**.
+Drift Kernel guarantees numerical stability given a deterministic execution order.

 The kernel does not define, enforce, or manage execution ordering, input sequencing, frame boundaries, synchronization, or replay semantics.
 These concerns are the